 A new statement of legal residence is required for all graduate students returning from a leave of absence of two quarters or more.

-Students withdrawing from the university must obtain a Leave of Absence/Withdrawal form from their graduate department and secure appropriate signatures.
-The approved form must be filed with the Office of Graduate Studies.
+Students withdrawing from the university must complete a Withdrawal form and obtain required signatures as listed under the clearance section of the form.
+The approved form must be filed with the Graduate Division.

 Tuition and fee refund will be subject to the refund schedule.
-(See “Refunds.”)
+(See Schedule of Refunds.)

 A registered student who stops attending classes and fails to file a Leave of Absence, Extension, and/or Withdrawal form will receive a grade of F or U in each course, thus jeopardizing eligibility for readmission.